Bylaws of the British Rorschach Society

 4.2

-The Executive Board can convene an Extraordinary Meeting of the Assembly of Delegates.
+The Executive Board can convene an Extraordinary Meeting when the need arises.

 4.3

-The members of the Executive Board are elected by the Assembly of Delegates by secret ballot.
+The members of the Executive Board are elected at the AGM by secret ballot unless they are the only standing candidate.

 4.4